satishborkar/React_CRUD/README.md

 ### To start Application

-* Open Evolent folder in terminal and run following command one by one
+* Open React CRUD folder in terminal and run following command one by one
 ` npm install `
 ` npm run build`
 ` npm start `